-She sells jewelry under her own name, and makes jewelry for other companies.
+- Jewelry is sold under her name, and the company makes jewelry for other companies.
 Ms. Dauplaise died in 2016.

-DAUS, HEIDI — New York — comtemporary designer
+DAUS, HEIDI — New York — Contemporary designer

 DAVID, B. — 1945-1993

-Do not confuse with Ben David Jewelry which uses BDJ as its trademark
+- Notes: Do not confuse with Ben David Jewelry which uses BDJ as its trademark.

 - Mark: Perma Clad — 1965

 - Mark: Perma Gold — 1965 (assigned to Capri Jewlery, Inc. by DaVinci)